gregorylull/nextup/refactorPlan.md

   + method1: same as git, we hash the filename and take the first two (or one) letters, lowercase(), and create a directory, and the file will go in there [a-z][a-z] = 26 * 26 folders
   + method2: save json file as mongo file. instead of reading directory, we query mongo for new=true / inserted_to_neo4j=false files...
 - transactions lock if the same node is being used...?
+- /GET request should return MOST CURRENT articles, not just a random 25. can keep this on server side, updates everytime there is a batchInsert.
 - every 15 mins (900 seconds) = update all relationships?
   + only update necessary ones?
   + newly added nodes needs to be connected
+  + maybe articles more than...1 hour old could be calculated again? after a certain threshold? no, because everything eventually is more than 1 hour old.
 - 10,000 articles = 1 * 10^4 * 1 * 10^4 = 100,000,000 = 50 million...
 - IDF value stabilizes over time / size of corpus, does not need to be constantly calculated and updated.
 Maybe once a week or once a day at 2am is enough.